microsoft/vscode-docs/docs/datascience/notebooks-web.md

 ### Remote tunneling with VS Code Server

-You can securely connect to a remote machine without the requirement of SSH by installing the [VS Code Server](https://code.visualstudio.com/docs/remote/vscode-server) on your remote machine and accessing it through VS Code for the Web.
+You can securely connect to a remote machine without the requirement of SSH by installing the [VS Code Server](https://code.visualstudio.com/docs/remote/vscode-server) on your remote machine and accessing it through VS Code for the Web (you can also connect to the server on VS Code Desktop).
 To do so:

 1. Install the `code` [CLI](https://code.visualstudio.com/#alt-downloads) on your remote machine.
    > **Note**: You can skip this step if VS Code Desktop is already installed on the remote machine, because the `code` CLI is built into VS Code Desktop.